15 Jul 6 Hacks to Win the Mental Part of Your Keto Game

 “Put the whip away.”

-As any athlete would tell you: success comes partly from the physical game you play, and partly from the mental game.
-The physical actions required to succeed with keto and losing weight are actually quite simple: figure out how to make keto meals and eat them.
-Stick to that, and you should eventually reach your target weight.
-(And if you want to learn how to eat yourself into shape on keto, you’re welcome to join my free webinar.)
+As any athlete would tell you: Success comes partly from the physical game you play, and partly from the mental game.
+The physical actions required to succeed with keto and losing weight are actually quite simple.
+First, figure out how to make keto meals and eat them.
+Then stick to that, and you should eventually reach your target weight.

 As a keto coach, I often work with people who are hard on themselves at the beginning of their keto journeys.
 They don’t think they’re losing weight fast enough, or they get upset if they’ve strayed from their meal plan.

-Here is where I’ve had to learn the mental part of my health game: how to stop that evil inner voice telling me to keep self-destructing; and instead choose thoughts of love and kindness!
+This is where I’ve had to learn the mental part of my health game.
+I’ve had to stop that evil inner voice telling me to self-destruct and instead choose thoughts of love and kindness!
 We can only do our best on any given day, and the level of that “best” varies depending on the situation.